Did you ever wonder where the flowers you buy from the supermarket are grown?

 Here are some of the ways in which The Cornish Flower Patch is reducing our carbon footprint and working sustainably:

-Our flowers are harvested and conditioned straight from the field, they are fresher than imported flowers, which may have spent up to two weeks in storage;
+Our flowers are harvested and conditioned straight from the field, meaning they are fresher than imported flowers, which may have spent up to two weeks in storage;

 We use biodegradable or recyclable wrapping for our bouquets, and on the farm we reuse our plastic pots and containers many times over.
 We are working towards ensuring our packaging for the items you buy from our online shop are also environmentally friendly;